 For emergency dispatch, dial 911, and for non-emergency dispatch, dial 505-428-3730.
 The City of Santa Fe Fire Department's website reports the following: "there is a career staff of 195 personnel. . . [and] six (6) staffed fire stations located throughout the city."

-Santa Fe Police Department (SFPD), Paul Joye, Chief of Police

-For emergency dispatch, dial 911, and for non-emergency dispatch, dial 505-428-3710.
-SFPD may respond to a call on campus without informing SJC public safety.
+Santa Fe Police Department (SFPD), Paul Joye, Chief of Police may respond to a call on campus without informing SJC public safety.
 Also, public safety officers may request additional support from SFPD for any incident, at any time.